johanneskropf/node-red-contrib-sox-utils/README.md

   * the encoding as `msg.encoding`
   * the sample rate as `msg.rate`
   * the channels as `msg.channels`
+If the audio is raw output from the sox record node those `msg` properties are already included.

 If you check the box for detailed debug and conversion info you will receive detailed output from sox about the conversion and input/output formats on the second output of the node.
 You will always receive a `msg.payload` of `complete` when the conversion was finished on this second output.